Ryan Giggs’ ex ‘screamed in pain’ during sister’s 999 call, court hears

 Emma Greville replies: “I think, yeah.
 He has just headbutted her in the face.”

 Emma Greville is then heard to say: “What?
-Ryan, I am saying anything I want to f***ing say.
+Ryan, I am saying anything I want to f****** say.
 You have headbutted my sister.

 “I don’t care if your daughter is 17, I don’t care about your daughter.”

-Kate Greville screams in the background: “In the face you f***ing prick.”
+Kate Greville screams in the background: “In the face you f****** p***k.”

 The call operator later asks: “What injuries has your sister got?”